matijakolaric-com/django-music-publisher/docs/manual_dataimport.rst

 First, you are advised to create a template.
 To do that, export several works as CSV, as described in :ref:`exporting_csv`.

-Open the file in your spreadsheet editor, remove the ``Work ID`` column, and save in the native format.
+Open the file in your spreadsheet editor and save in the native format.
+Then delete the data and save again.
+Use the first file as an example and the second one as a template.

 Repeating column groups for alternate titles, writers and artists are created so that the selected data can fit.
 You can create additional columns by copying the column group and giving it a different counter.